Purchaser's failure to have finance in place for settlement

 · Conveyancing and Property Law

-If contracts are terminated due to a purchaser’s failure to have adequate finance in place, the consequences are catastrophic.
-The purchaser will forfeit the deposit paid following exchange, be liable for the balance of the 10% deposit (if a reduced deposit of 5% was paid on exchange), be responsible for the vendor’s fees and expenses consequent on the termination, and also be liable for any deficiency if the property is re-sold for a sum less than what the purchaser initially bought the property for.
+The purchaser will forfeit the deposit paid on exchange, remain liable for the balance of the 10% deposit where a reduced deposit (such as 5%) was paid, be responsible for the vendor’s costs and expenses arising from the termination, and will also be liable for any shortfall if the property is re-sold for a lower price.

-Brooklyn Lawyers provides detailed contract reviews for purchasers looking to buy property in NSW.
+Brooklyn Lawyers provides detailed contract reviews for purchasers buying property in NSW and advises on the risks associated with finance and auction purchases.